 Contribute to your profession or interests

-A great way to display your knowledge, professionalism and seriousness is to contribute to existing information and topical interests in your niche.
-Interaction with decision makers, thought leaders and experts will only improve your visibility on the net.
-Furthermore such activity could help in building relationships and ensure you are up to date with the latest news and gossip within your industry which can always be used for small talk during an interview in the future.leveraging social media in your job search plan could be just the answer.
+A great way to display your knowledge, professionalism, and seriousness is to contribute to existing information and topical interests in your niche.
+Interaction with decision-makers, thought leaders, and experts will only improve your visibility on the net.
+Furthermore, such activity could help in building relationships and ensure you are up to date with the latest news and gossip within your industry which can always be used for small talk during an interview in the future.leveraging social media in your job search plan could be just the answer.
 For those who are skeptical, finding a job through social media may not be as farfetched as you first believe.Click To Tweet

 Follow, like and build relationships

-Many businesses human resource departments now advertise jobs through social media platforms to reduce fees and costs associated with recruitment fees.
-To ensure you are up to date with the latest opportunities and openings follow and like businesses in which you are keen to apply for.
-In addition to this, it will also improve your knowledge of the company and show that you have a real interest in the businesses culture and ethos.
+Many businesses’ human resource departments now advertise jobs through social media platforms to reduce fees and costs associated with recruitment fees.
+To ensure you are up to date with the latest opportunities and openings follow and like businesses in which you are keen to apply.
+In addition to this, it will also improve your knowledge of the company and show that you have a real interest in the business’ culture and ethos.